jamesmcm/vopono/README.md

   keypairs) - unlike Mullvad this _cannot_ be done on the webpage.
 I recommend using [MozWire](https://github.com/NilsIrl/MozWire) to manage this.
 - `gnome-terminal` will not run in the network namespace due to the client-server model - see issue [#48](https://github.com/jamesmcm/vopono/issues/48)
+- Port forwarding from inside the network namespace to the host (e.g. for running `transmission-daemon`) does not work correctly when vopono is run as root - see issue [#84](https://github.com/jamesmcm/vopono/issues/84)

 ## License